gmecc/sCO2-turbo-properties/README.md

-# Property calculation program sCO2
+# Properties calculation program sCO2

 The program is based on the liquid properties library `pyfluids`.